tlepple/data_origination_workshop/README.md

 ---

 #####  The  property file that will link Kafka Connect to Red Panda is located here:
-  * make sure you are logged into OS as user `datagen` with a password of `supersecret1`
+  * make sure you are logged into the OS as user `datagen` with a password of `supersecret1`

 ```
 su - datagen